STARDREAMER94/alx-low_level_programming/0x09-static_libraries/README.md

 "1.
 Without libraries what have we?
 We have no past and no future"

-Create a script called "create_static_lib.sh" that creates a static library called liball.a from all the .c files that are in the current directory.
+Create a script called "create_static_lib.sh" that creates a static library called liball.a from all the .c files that are in the current directory. remember how to make bash scrpit file from shell script files. also remember to make "create_static_lib.sh" - an executable file using "chmod u+x" shellscrpit permissions NB!!!
+REMEMBER PAST WORK